pradyumna2006/StudyMate/README.md

 ### Common Issues

-**1. OpenAI API Key Error**
+**1. IBM Granite API Configuration Error**
-- Ensure your API key is correctly set in the `.env` file
+- Ensure your IBM API key is correctly set in the `.env` file
-- Check that you have sufficient OpenAI credits
+- Check that your IBM project ID and space ID are valid
-- Verify the API key format (starts with 'sk-')
+- Verify you have access to IBM Granite 13B Instruct v2 model

 **2. Audio Recognition Issues**
 - Check microphone permissions in your browser